-Chiropractors in Royal Oak have Extensive Schooling
+Chiropractors in Madison Heights have Extensive Schooling

 One question that many people seem to have about chiropractors concerns the amount of schooling required in order to practice.
 It wasn’t too long ago that some people referred to chiropractic as “quackery”, or at best, an incomplete healing discipline.
 Times have changed and today people from all walks of life utilize chiropractic, but the educational requirements are still a source of mystery to many.
-The truth is, chiropractors in Royal Oak have extensive schooling that enables them to treat a wide range of health issues effectively and safely.
+The truth is, chiropractors in Madison Heights have extensive schooling that enables them to treat a wide range of health issues effectively and safely.

 Extensive Educational Requirements